Allied Warships

 Soviet Navy

 Please note that we list the classes by navies that initiated/owned the class.
-Often vessels of certain classes were then built for other nations (or lent), that is not visible here but only through the navies pages or by looking into each class.
+Often vessels of certain classes were then built for other nations (or lent), those ships are not visible here but only through the navies pages or by looking into each class.

 War losses: Battleships